Victoria Legal Aid

 Deciding children's best interests

-• what the children think, how much they understand and how mature they are.
+• any views expressed by the children including what the children think.
 Children do not have to express their views if they don’t want to

-• the kind of relationship children have with their parents and other significant people, including grandparents, brothers and sisters, and other relatives
+• the kind of relationship children have with their parents and other significant people, including grandparents, brothers and sisters, and other relatives, and the benefits of these relationships to the children

 • the extent to which each parent has been involved (or not) with decisions about major long-term issues about the children